"Look, I don't care when the f Harry Potter is in my version it takes place now."

 - There is one thing about the series that does match 1983, though: the lack of cell phones and Google, which would be serious Trope Breakers.

 - The Sims 3 takes place two generations before The Sims 2, but is still the modern day, even more-so than The Sims 2 was.

 - This is especially odd because The Sims 1, which takes place in between the two games, has a distinct 1970s aesthetic (and still with then-modern technology).

 - The Sims 3 seems to be trying to go for the World War 2 era feel, but everything is distinctly late 2000s.
 Considering the world is set in a Fantasy Counterpart Culture, we can let it mostly slide.

-- In Metal Gear Solid: Peace Walker, set in 1974, there is an MP3 player.
-We also hear a pop song in the game, sung by one of the characters, which is a modern J-Pop production complete with digital synthesisers and Auto-Tune.
+- In Metal Gear Solid: Peace Walker, set in 1974, there is a pop song in the game, sung by one of the characters, which is a modern J-Pop production complete with digital synthesisers and Auto-Tune.
 Several of the guns didn't come out for a few years after the setting.
 A lot of this can be handwaved as being MSF developed tech.